 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these strokes have been deadly.
 This drug is not approved to treat mental problems caused by dementia.
 Talk with your doctor.

 - If you are 60 or older, use Versacloz (clozapine oral suspension) with care.
 You could have more side effects.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Versacloz (clozapine oral suspension) while you are pregnant.

-- Taking Versacloz (clozapine oral suspension) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Versacloz (clozapine oral suspension) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Versacloz) best taken?